Roy-lab/integrative_networks/README.md

 # README #

 Code accompanying the manuscript for integrative analysis of host transcriptomic/proteomic response to pathogens.
+Two modules:
+A. MTG-LASSO to infer protein regulators of gene expression modules
+B. Physical subnetwork inference to connect predicted regulators for modules

-# MTG-LASSO to infer protein regulators of gene expression modules #
+# A. MTG-LASSO to infer protein regulators of gene expression modules #
 ### Requirements
 Written with MATLAB 2014b, [SLEP v4.1](http://www.yelab.net/software/SLEP/), Python 2.7, bash.